jonpecar/qrCodeImageSorter/README.md

 Line 6
 ```

-In this case photos under `Line 1 1st indent` would appear in the directory `Line 1/Line 1 1st indent/` and photos under `Line 1 2nd
+In this case photos under `Line 1 1st indent item 1` would appear in the directory `Line 1/Line 1 1st indent item 1/` and photos under `Line 1 2nd
-indent` will appear in the directory `Line 1/Line 1 1st indent/Line 1 2nd indent/`.
+indent` will appear in the directory `Line 1/Line 1 1st indent item 1/Line 1 2nd indent/`.

 Generally it is recommended that folder structure be used to sort and plan photo capture logically.
 E.g. level 1 of the
 structure may be particular rooms, level 2 may be objects in the room and level 3 may be specifics about the object.

-There is no limit on the number of levels that may be included in the document, but higher numbers will result in messier
+There is no limit on the number of levels that may be included in the document, but higher numbers will result in messier/busier output PDFs.
-outputs.

 #### Other Recommended Options
 ---